Driven2Develop/RentalSimulation/README.md

 # SMRental
 I added travis! [![Build Status](https://travis-ci.org/NuclearBanane/SMRental.svg?branch=master)](https://travis-ci.org/NuclearBanane/SMRental)

+## About the Project
+* This is a simple simulation of the different operations involved with renting a car for a fictional rental company.
+It is meant to encapsulate some of the nuanced behavior involved with running this type of business.
+* All activities are asynchronous and non-blocking so that they do not interfere with one another with support for multi-threading behavior.
+* This was the final project for a 4th year Simluations course at University of Ottawa where the intent is to replicate the behavior of a real-world business using OOP.

 ## Contributing to our Project

 * Get Intellij installed on your platform [here](https://www.jetbrains.com/)